pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 evaluated in the field \\(\mathbb{F}\\), e.g., \\(\mathbb{Z}/p\mathbb{Z}\\).

-For more structured atomic values, we can either serialise to bits and make sure the field is large enough (or split longer bit serialised values into multiple characters).
+For more structured atomic (leaf) values, we can serialise to bits and make sure the field is large enough , or split longer bit serialised values into multiple characters.
 And of course, we can linearise trees to strings by encoding them in binary S-expressions, with dedicated characters for open `(` and close `)` parentheses.[^rpn]